City Guide - Sanibel, FL, USA

 Kayaking in Ding Darling Wildlife Refuge will probably get you close to a decent amount of wildlife.
 Dolphins, gators (that pretty much keep to themselves), possibly manatees, and tons of beautiful birds.
 The interactive exhibits at the refuge's Visitor Center are pretty interesting as well and definitely worth a look.

 Go to the Bailey-Matthews Shell Museum!
 It's really neat.
-It's a small museum but there are so many surprisingly cool shell-things to look at.
-If you're feeling sunburnt and want an hour plus break from the outdoors, definitely make a stop in the museum.
-It's also a great place to take kids if you happen to be traveling with any.
+It's a small museum but there are so many surprisingly unique shell-things to look at.
+If you're feeling sunburnt and want an hour+ break from the outdoors, definitely make a stop in the museum.
+It's also a great place to take kids if you happen to be traveling with any lil guys.

 - For meat-eaters: Sanibel is the perfect location for excellent, fresh seafood.
 A true local gem on the island seafood-wise is Gramma Dot's, which is at a marina closer to Lighthouse Beach.
 My family and I used to go to Gramma Dot's nearly every time we visited Sanibel.
 Even though I no longer eat seafood, I still dream about their fried grouper.